Cozy Peach Kitchen

 White skillet filled with cooked tempeh taco meat.

-Simmer for 6-8 minutes, or until the tempeh is warmed through and the extra liquid has evaporated.
-Add extra vegetable broth 1 tablespoon at a time if you prefer a saucier taco filling.
+Step 3: Simmer for 6-8 minutes, or until the tempeh is warmed through and the extra liquid has evaporated.
+Add extra vegetable broth 1 tablespoon at a time for a saucier taco filling.

 • Taco toppings: Add tempeh to corn or flour tortillas with lettuce, salsa and guacamole for an easy and healthy meal.

-• More serving ideas: Enjoy as a taco or burrito filling, in black bean enchiladas, or in a burrito bowl.
-I think it also goes well in rice and beans and on nachos.
+• More serving ideas: Enjoy as an addition to lentil tacos or vegetarian bean burritos, in black bean enchiladas, or in a fajita veggie burrito bowl.
+I think it also goes well in rice and beans and on veggie nachos.
 The options are endless!

 Should I steam tempeh before cooking it?